Is Excel your best option for Credit Management?

 It may come as a surprise, but a large number of businesses still rely on Excel for credit management.
-The UK, in particular, seems to be behind the rest of the world in adopting credit management software, relying instead on excel spreadsheets.
-However, companies are looking to the future and as a result, are updating their systems and moving away from legacy systems.
-We are seeing a growing number of companies turning their back on Excel and alternatively bringing in new credit management systems with a focus on improving time management.
+The UK, in particular, seems to be behind the rest of the world in adopting credit management software, relying instead on Excel spreadsheets.
+However, companies are looking to the future.
+As a result, they are updating their systems and moving away from legacy systems.
+We are seeing a growing number of companies turning their backs on Excel.
+Alternatively, they are bringing in new credit management systems with a focus on improving time management.

 One of the things holding credit management teams back from adopting software solutions is the perception that it poses a risk to their jobs due to its ability to automate credit management processes.
 Fortunately, while it’s true credit management software largely automates the dunning process, the perception that it will replace humans is mistaken.
-In fact, these solutions enable credit controllers to work smarter as it frees up time and resources to carry out more value-adding tasks.
+In fact, these solutions enable credit controllers to work smarter by freeing up time and resources to carry out more value-adding tasks.

 What does credit management software offer that Excel can’t?